gentisaliu/bachelor-thesis/thesis/README.md

 # Bachelor thesis
-This bachelor thesis focuses on improving the single top quark reconstruction algorithm in s-channel by making use of machine learning algorithms.
+This bachelor thesis improves the single top quark reconstruction in the s-channel using machine learning algorithms.

 ## Compile thesis

 ```
     . build.sh